westeras/book/ssl/generating-a-custom-ca-certificate.md

 `openssl genrsa -aes256 -out private/intermediate.key.pem 4096`

 Now we'll generate a certificate signing request \(CSR\).
-A CSR encapsulates your private key, and is typically sent to a Certificate Authority to be signed and returned to you as a CA-signed certificate.
+A CSR uses your private key, and is typically sent to a Certificate Authority to be signed and returned to you as a CA-signed certificate.
 We will be generating the CSR and using our Root CA certificate to sign the certificate.

 To create the CSR: